jayoung/Rtest_and_Rnotes/README.md

 `nrow()` is a base R function.
 There is also a BiocGenerics function called `nrows()`, which I think is supposed to work on a list of matrix-like objects

+If I have problems with package conflicts - different functions with the same name in different packages masking one another - I may be able to solve that using the `use()` function (available from R 4.4.0 onwards) to load functions from a library, rather than the `library()` function. .
+Using the `include.only` argument lets you load only the specified functions from a package rather than the whole package.
+Demo [here](https://erikgahner.dk/2025/use-use-in-r/).

 ## Useful packages

 On a Mac, R packages go here - `/Library/Frameworks/R.framework/Versions` - in subdirectories by version.
 After installing new R, can delete old packages to save disk space